-(5) The evaluation team reviews the offeror's proposed personnel to ensure that each person meets the position requirements for the labor category.
-For offerors allowed to submit resumes after award, the CO and program official/COTR review resumes to ensure proposed personnel meet position requirements;

-(6) Review of contractor's invoices includes a comparison of labor categories, rates and hours charged to the contract with the work actually performed;

-(7) The contractor submits employee resumes and obtains CO approval of any personnel changes after contract award, and the contract file is documented with CO's approval of the personnel changes; and d.
-Support services obtained through a multiple award schedule or program, e.g., eFAST, must follow any additional required procedures, such as competing task orders or comparing rates and capabilities among multiple sources.
+- (5) The source evaluation team reviews the offeror's proposed personnel to ensure that each person meets the position requirements for the labor category.
+For offerors allowed to submit resumes after award, the CO and program official/COR review resumes to ensure proposed personnel meet position requirements; - (6) Review of contractor's invoices includes a comparison of labor categories, rates and hours charged to the contract with the work actually performed; - (7) The contractor submits employee resumes and obtains CO's approval of any personnel changes after contract award, and the contract file is documented with CO's approval of the personnel changes; and - (8) Periodic spot checks of contractor employee's qualifications against contractually-specified qualifications. - d.
+Additional Procedures.
+Support services obtained through a multiple award schedule or program, e.g., eFAST, must follow all additional required procedures, such as competing task orders or comparing rates and capabilities among multiple sources. - e.
+Invoices.
+The CO must review and approve all invoices submitted under a service contract.
+This excludes invoices provided under the purchase card program. - f.
+Ceiling.
+A contract ceiling established at the time of initial award must be reasonably related to the amount of work anticipated to be ordered, and in no instance should it exceed 110% of the anticipated funding required to support the work reasonably anticipated.
+This applies to contract types in which ceilings are required, i.e., time and materials. - g.
+Determining Final Content.
+Government personnel, and not contractors who will perform the work, must always determine the final results of market surveys and prepare the final content of statements of work and independent Government cost estimates. - h.
+Conflict of Interest.

-(8) Periodic spot checks of contractor employee's qualifications against contractually-specified qualifications.

-e.
-The CO must review and approve all invoices submitted under an FAA service contract.
-This excludes invoices provided under the purchase card program.

-f.
-Contract ceilings established at the time of initial award must be reasonably related to the amount of work anticipated to be ordered and, in no instance, should exceed 110% of the anticipated funding required to support the work reasonably anticipated.
-This applies to those contract types in which ceilings are required, i.e., time and materials.

-g.
-Government personnel, and not contractors who will perform the work, must always determine the final results of market surveys and prepare the final content of statements of work and independent Government cost estimates.

-h.
 An apparent or actual conflict of interest must be avoided.
-Support services solicitations and new contracts with a total value of \$10,000 or more, and modifications of \$1,000,000 or more to existing support services contracts, must include AMS clause 3.1.7-6 "Disclosure of Certain Employee Relationships".
+Support services solicitations and new contracts with a total value of \$10,000 or more, and modifications of \$1,000,000 or more to existing support services contracts, must include AMS clause 3.1.7-6 "Disclosure of Certain Employee Relationships."
 The CO must notify legal counsel when the contractor discloses a former FAA employee or relative of a current FAA employee working under the contract, and when the CO has reason to believe the contractor has made an incomplete or improper disclosure.
 The CO collects facts surrounding each contractor disclosure and, with legal counsel, assesses the information to determine whether an apparent or actual conflict of interest exists.
 Depending on the assessment, the CO may require the contractor to provide and implement a plan to avoid, neutralize, or mitigate a conflict of interest involving its employee(s).
 The CO documents this assessment and any actions taken.